-Many family friendly hotels and larger campsites will provide some kind of babysitting service.
+Many family-friendly hotels and larger campsites will provide some kind of babysitting service.
 Avail of it.
 You’d be a fool not to!

 Holidays are a great time to reconnect with your partner but to be able to do this you need to get rid of the kids, a least for a short time.
-Once you’ve found a responsible pair of eyes to watch your brood, go for a romantic meal, a lovely walk or just fall asleep in each others arms like you used to when you first got together.
+Once you’ve found a responsible pair of eyes to watch your brood, go for a romantic meal, a lovely walk or just fall asleep in each other's arms as you used to when you first got together.
 Awww, who said romance was dead?

-Hopefully these three nuggets of advice will help you make each day of your vacation as relaxing as can be.
+Hopefully, these three nuggets of advice will help you make each day of your vacation as relaxing as can be.
 Oh, and don’t forget the sunscreen!